Bollard rules out another housing boom

 However, he does not think it is likely to result in a housing price boom, although it is something the central bank is watching closely.

 Dr Bollard says the Reserve Bank is forecasting inflation to remain within its target band of 1% - 3% and there are no signs yet of higher house prices fuelling higher inflation.

 He says it is possible that the rebuilding of earthquake-damaged Christchurch could put pressure on construction costs, pushing up house prices further - but believes there is little evidence yet of that happening.

 Dr Bollard's comments followed the bank's decision on Thursday to leave the official cash rate unchanged at a record-low 2.5%.

-Next story in National: Drysdale to miss World Cup regatta
+Next story in New Zealand: Drysdale to miss World Cup regatta

 Copyright © 2012, Radio New Zealand